strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Naive-Kruskal.md

  - the folding function has a $O(m)$ complexity, with $m = |M|$, number of edges
  - `isAcyclical` has a $O(n)$ cost.

-The following code snippet is the function in charge of checking wether if the MST becomes cyclic by adding a new edge:
+The following code snippet is the function in charge of checking whether if the MST becomes cyclic by adding a new edge:

 ```fsharp
 let rec cycleDfs